51 Insects That Start With H

 The Hessian Fly is a significant pest of wheat crops, known for its destructive feeding habits.

-This small, fly-like insect that starts with H lays their eggs on wheat plants, and once hatched, the larvae burrow into the stems or leaves, causing weakened growth and reduced grain production.
+This small, fly-like insect that starts with H lays its eggs on wheat plants.
+Once hatched, the larvae burrow into the stems or leaves, causing weakened growth and reduced grain production.

 Hessian Fly infestations can result in stunted plants, lodging (falling over of plants), and even complete crop loss.

-Effective management strategies for Hessian Fly include planting resistant wheat varieties, crop rotation, and the use of insecticides when necessary to protect wheat yields and ensure the health of wheat crops.
+Effective management strategies for Hessian Fly include planting resistant wheat varieties, crop rotation, and using insecticides when necessary to protect wheat yields and ensure the health of wheat crops.

 16. Hemp Russet Mite